5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 Your employment status

-For those that have careers which afford them a steady income, a riskier investment strategy is possible.
+For those who have careers that afford them a steady income, a riskier investment strategy is possible.

 On the other hand, those that are self-employed or work part-time, and their income is more variable, should consider a lower risk investment approach.